 Applicants may want to consider the following questions when preparing their response, noting that not all of these will be relevant to all research:

-- Does the proposed research address a priority health issue for Aboriginal and/or Torres Strait Islander peoples or a critical barrier to progress in Closing the Gap?
+- Have you considered whether the proposed research addresses a priority health issue for Aboriginal and/or Torres Strait Islander peoples or a critical barrier to progress in Closing the Gap, highlighting any knowledge gaps?

-Example 1: Research with no specific benefit for Aboriginal and/or Torres Strait Islander health or contribution to Closing the Gap targets
+Example 1: Research with no specific benefit for Aboriginal and/or Torres Strait Islander health or contribution to Closing the Gap outcomes

-‘The proposed research is examining the X signalling pathway using molecular biology techniques and preclinical models.
-This pathway is thought to play a role in Y disease, which source Z indicates is not a particular priority for Aboriginal and/or Torres Strait Islander peoples.
-Hence, the research is likely to benefit the health of the general population in the long term, including Aboriginal and/or Torres Strait Islander peoples.’
+'The proposed research is basic science examining the X signalling pathway, which is thought to play a role in Y disease.
+There is limited data on the prevalence and severity of disease Y in the Aboriginal and/or Torres Strait Islander population.
+Disease Y is not identified as a priority health issue for Aboriginal and/or Torres Strait Islander peoples in the National Aboriginal and Torres Strait Islander Health Plan 2021–2031 or elsewhere.
+Hence, the research is likely to benefit the health of the general population in the long term, including Aboriginal and Torres Strait Islander peoples, and supports the Closing the Gap outcome to ensure Aboriginal and Torres Strait Islander peoples enjoy long and healthy lives.'

-Example 2: Research with some specific benefit for Aboriginal and/or Torres Strait Islander health and contribution to Closing the Gap targets
+Example 2: Research with some specific benefit for Aboriginal and/or Torres Strait Islander health and contribution to Closing the Gap outcomes

 ‘The prevalence of disease X significantly impacts Australian Aboriginal and Torres Strait Islander populations, who also have inferior outcomes compared to the broader Australian population.
 Understanding the risk genes for this disease in Australian populations is limited, including for Aboriginal and Torres Strait Islander populations in Australia.
 Through the inclusion of samples from Aboriginal and Torres Strait Islander peoples in Australia (which will be collected according to ethical guidance), an immediate benefit of this project will be gaining new knowledge of validated genetic risk factors for this disease that are relevant to these populations.
 This knowledge will hopefully lead to the development of genetic testing that is applicable for Aboriginal and Torres Strait Islander peoples in Australia and can inform tailored clinical screening and management.
 This could lead to improved quality of life, especially for those living in rural, regional and remote locations.
 The long-term goal will be to reduce the inequities for this disease, contributing to the target of Closing the Gap in life expectancy within a generation.’

-Example 3: Research that specifically benefits Aboriginal and/or Torres Strait Islander health and contributes to Closing the Gap targets
+Example 3: Research that specifically benefits Aboriginal and/or Torres Strait Islander health and contributes to Closing the Gap outcomes

 ‘X behaviour is a leading cause of preventable diseases and avoidable death in Australia.
 The prevalence of X has not reduced for Aboriginal and/or Torres Strait Islander peoples at the same rate as the broader Australian population, especially in remote communities.
 This is a major contributor to health inequities for Aboriginal and/or Torres Strait Islander peoples.
-This research will contribute to reducing X, and thus promote life expectancy parity, which is one of the Closing the Gap targets.
+This research will contribute to reducing X, and contribute to the Closing the Gap outcome of Aboriginal and Torres Strait Islander people enjoying long and health lives.
 A reduction in X will also deliver health benefits by reducing associated preventable diseases that can impact on the quality of life and reduce the number of X-related deaths of Aboriginal and Torres Strait Islander people.
 The research will also have economic benefits in terms of limiting the financial hardship associated with X and its resultant diseases.